As one of our Authorised Agents, you can use the information on this page to assist your clients.

 Who organises OSHC?

 Melbourne Polytechnic can organise OSHC for your client, including it as part of the fee collected on the offer letter.
-Melbourne Polytechnic organises OSHC through Allianz Global Assistance – Melbourne Polytechnic does not charge extra for this service, only for the rates provided by Allianz.
+Melbourne Polytechnic organises OSHC through Allianz Care Australia – Melbourne Polytechnic does not charge extra for this service, only for the rates provided by Allianz.

 How does my client receive their OSHC card?

 The Melbourne Polytechnic International Office organise your client’s policy (after payment).
-Your client will then be able to order the card online through Allianz Global Assistance.
+Your client will then be able to order the card online through Allianz Care Australia.
 Please view How to Order Your Card Online.
 Your client’s policy number will be their student ID printed on their offer letter.
 Additional information about OSHC is presented during Orientation Day.

 Deferring, withdrawing or changing courses